 You could literally pick her stunning photos out of a lineup because her European Farmhouse style is that refined.

-Truth be told, I was *this* close to borrowing blue and white dishes from my Mom so our Feels Like Home Fall Tablescape would be “on brand.”
+Honestly, I was *this* close to borrowing blue and white dishes from my Mom to keep our Feels Like Home Fall Tablescape “on brand.”

 My Mom was even sweet to text a few ideas to me.